cpp-for-everything/pubsub-lib/README.md

 If you use `pubsub-lib` in your research or scientific work, please cite it as:

-> Your Name. *pubsub-lib: A Type-Safe C++ Publish-Subscribe Framework*, 2024. https://github.com/cpp-for-everything/pubsub-lib
+> Alex Tsvetanov. *pubsub-lib: A Type-Safe C++ Publish-Subscribe Framework*, 2024. https://github.com/cpp-for-everything/pubsub-lib

 You can also use the provided `CITATION.cff` file for reference managers.